Academic Support and Resources

-Co-hosted by Enrollment Management & Student Success and the Office of the Provost, the Academic Opportunities Fair several times a year to help students make the most of their undergraduate career.
+Co-hosted by Enrollment Management & Student Success and the Office of the Provost, the Academic Opportunities Fair is held to assist First-Year students make the most of their undergraduate career.
 This event highlights the major and minor academic programs available, along with supplemental academic experiences, opportunities, and exciting co-curricular options.

 Some of the specific benefits students receive from visiting the fair include: